 What types of soil are in your garden?
-If you’ve ever had your soil tested, read the ingredients on a potting soil bag or tried to order bulk garden soil, chances are you’ve come across some of these terms for the different types of soil.
+If you’ve ever had your soil tested, read the ingredients on a potting soil bag, or tried to order bulk garden soil, chances are you’ve come across some of these terms for the different types of soil.

-Types of Soil
+Types of soil

 Ideally, garden soil contains a nice mix of sand, silt, clay, organic matter, air, water, and beneficial organisms.
-Soil which has too much clay or not enough air may be difficult to garden in.
+Soil that has too much clay or not enough air may be difficult to garden in.
 That being said, all plants thrive in different environments, so it may just be a matter of choosing plants and methods that are appropriate to soil conditions.

-Loam is soil which contains a balanced mix of sand, silt, and clay particles.
+Loam is soil that contains a balanced mix of sand, silt, and clay particles.
 No type of mineral soil particle is too out of balance in loam soil.
 The soil has enough small particles to retain a good amount of water and nutrients while also having enough sand to allow for the drainage of excess water.

 Sandy soil warms up quickly in the springtime.
 It drains well too because of the air space between the particles.
-Because it drains so well, sandy soil may not retain nutrients as they wash through with the water.
+Because it drains so well, sandy-type soil may not retain nutrients as they wash through with the water.
 Plant roots may not have the opportunity to absorb water and nutrients before they drain away.
 Sandy soil can be improved by adding organic matter such as compost to help the soil retain a bit of water and some nutrients.

 Silt particles are the middle-sized portion of garden soil.
 Silt is smaller than sand but larger than clay.
 Silt feels like flour when it is dry but can feel a bit slippery when wet.

 Some silt in the garden is a good thing as it can balance out the free-draining nature of sand with the heaviness of clay.
 A silty soil generally holds more water than sandy soil but is easier to work in than clay soil.
 That’s the best of both worlds!

 Clay: The small, slippery bits of garden soil